1. Resume examples

 The resume summary, also known as a profile or personal statement, is sort of like an “abstract” or “précis” at the beginning of a scholarly article.
 It summarizes the main points of everything that follows in just a few well-chosen words.

 What is your main selling point?
-Whether it’s your years of experience as an educator, your summa cum laude graduation honors or your ground-breaking dissertation on the sex lives of frogs, there is bound to be something that sets you apart.
-Highlight it here, in a few lines at the top of your resume that summarize what it is that makes you great at what you do.
+Whether it’s your years of experience as an educator, your summa cum laude graduation honors, or your ground-breaking dissertation, there is bound to be something that sets you apart.
+Highlight it here!
+In a few lines at the top of your resume, summarize what it is that makes you great at what you do.

 Copied!